-Raising Student Voice & Participation (RSVP) is a student engagement program sponsored by the National Association of Student Councils and the National Association of Secondary School Principals that uses democratic dialogue to give students a chance to speak out and take action on important issues in their schools and communities.
+Raising Student Voice & Participation (RSVP) is a student engagement program sponsored by National Student Council (NatStuCo) and the National Association of Secondary School Principals that uses democratic dialogue to give students a chance to speak out and take action on important issues in their schools and communities.

 RSVP bridges the gap between the way schools function now and how they could if student input was seriously taken into consideration.
 It asks students what they care about and what proposals they have for positive school and community change.
 Students then work collaboratively with the administration to make the changes a reality.